Skip to main content

 Django

-Django (https://www.djangoproject.com/) is a powerful Python Web framework that follows the "Batteries-included" philosophy, providing an out-of-the-box full-stack solution.
+Django is a powerful Python Web framework that follows the "Batteries-included" philosophy, delivering an out-of-the-box full-stack solution.
 Renowned for efficient development, security, and stability, it features built-in modules like ORM, Admin backend, and user authentication, significantly reducing repetitive code.
-Django employs a clear MVC (MTV) architecture, supports high scalability, and is suitable for development ranging from rapid prototyping to enterprise-level applications.
+Django employs a clear MVC (MTV) architecture with high scalability, suitable for development ranging from rapid prototyping to enterprise-level applications.

-This guide describes how to deploy a Django application on CloudBase HTTP cloud functions.
+This guide describes how to deploy Django applications on CloudBase HTTP cloud functions.

 Prerequisites

-• Have Python 3.10 or later versions installed
+• Installed Python 3.10 or a later version

-• Have basic knowledge of Python and Django development
+• Have a basic knowledge of Python and Django development

 Step 1: Create a Django Application

-💡 Tip: If you already have a Django application, you can skip this step.
+💡 Note: If you already have a Django application, you can skip this step.

 Create a project directory and set up a virtual environment: